How to use the TRIPSpeed Shape tab and controls

 Before changing anything:

-- the shape is clearly shifted
+- the curve is clearly shifted

-- the uphill side is broadly wrong
+- the uphill side is consistently wrong

-- the downhill side is broadly wrong
+- the downhill side is consistently wrong

-- one odd-looking patch of noisy data
+- one noisy patch

 - curiosity about what every control does